This article applies to England, Wales and Scotland.

 Important: This guide provides information about UK employment law.
 It is not legal advice.
 Every situation is different.
 If you are dealing with a workplace dispute, consider speaking to a solicitor for advice specific to your circumstances.

-If your employer has broken the terms of your employment contract, whether by dismissing you without proper notice, changing your pay or hours without agreement, or failing to honour a contractual entitlement, you are looking at one of the more clear-cut types of tribunal claim.
-Breach of contract cases have one of the higher success rates at a full hearing, and they are the only major claim type where numbers have actually fallen in the past year.
+If your employer has broken the terms of your employment contract — whether by dismissing you without proper notice, changing your pay or hours without agreement, or failing to honour a contractual entitlement — you are looking at one of the more clear-cut types of tribunal claim.
+Breach of contract cases have the highest hearing success rate of any claim type with Q3 2025/26 data, and remain the only major claim type where numbers have actually declined over the past year.

 How many people are in your position?